thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 }
 {% endhighlight %}

+To determine when the next page has finished loading, we click the Next link and then wait for the value returned by `getSelectedPage` link to become equal to `currentPage`.
+Hence the comparison,

+{% highlight javascript %}
+return currentPage === this.evaluate(getSelectedPage);
+{% endhighlight %}

-Once we have this value we can determine if the next page has been loaded by waiting for the disabled page number link in the pager to match `currentPage`.
-Once it has, we can start scraping the jobs table knowing it has been loaded with the next page of jobs.
+Once these two values are the same, we can start scraping the jobs table knowing it has been updated with the next page of jobs.

+Here's the entire listing:

+If you'd like to see a working implementation of the code, it's available on github here.

+For comparison purposes, the Python/Selenium implementation I developed in a previous post is available here.